teivah/designdeck/reliability.md

 ## Fallback & timeout

-When a services uses a fallback (be it a default value or a call to another service, for example), a best practice can be to ask the client to provide a timeout to define "how long before to fallback"
+When a service uses a fallback (be it a default value or a call to another service, for example), a best practice can be to ask the client to provide a timeout to define "how long before to fallback"

 Indeed, some clients may want to wait longer than others before to get a fallback, so it should be configurable per client